-'Love hormone' may aid women's recovery after childbirthJanuary 3rd, 2013 in Medical research /
+'Love hormone' may aid women's recovery after childbirthJanuary 3, 2013 in Medicine & Health / Medical research

 (HealthDay)—Chronic pain from childbirth is rare and biologic changes after a woman gives birth may prevent the development of pain after birth, according to two new studies.